Pinworm infections cause intense itching around the anus, especially at night, often accompanied by visible worms or disturbed sleep.

 - Intense anal itching: This is the most common symptom and usually occurs at night.

-- Visible worms: You might see tiny white worms (about 1 cm long) near the anus or in bowel movements.
+- Visible worms: You might see tiny white worms, usually about 6 to 13 mm long, near the anus or in bowel movements.

 - Irritated skin: Frequent scratching can cause redness, rash, or even small sores around the anal area.